Social status laws in Japan

 Local affiliation

 From the earliest surviving histories of Japan, it is clear that local affiliation began with allegiance to a local authority, and the question was then whether the local authority was an allege of the Yamato court.
 If not, then an individual was considered an alien.
-Aliens became "localized" as it were by changing their allegiance to the sovereign -- the equivalent of "naturalization" today.
+Aliens became "localized" by changing their allegiance to the sovereign -- the equivalent of "naturalization" today.

 Allegiance change was effected by settling an alien in a region of the sovereign's dominion.
 The alien became an allege of the sovereign upon enrollment in a household register in the locality where the alien settled.

-The status laws described here, however, were concerned with, and only applied to, people who had the "standing of being Japanese" as early Meiji laws described those who were members of household registers affiliated with Japan.
+The status laws described here, however, were concerned with, and applied only to, people who had the "standing of being Japanese" as early Meiji laws described those who were members of household registers affiliated with Japan.

 For details about affiliation based on population registers in early Japan and through the Meiji period, see several related articles under the "Nationality Law" and "Naturalization" sections of the Nationality section of this website.